-Note that, primary photon dose rate neglects all secondary particles.
+Note that the primary photon dose rate neglects all secondary particles.
 Assume that the effective distance of the source from the dose point is 10 cm.
-We shall also assume that the dose point is soft tissue and it can reasonably be simulated by water and we use the mass energy absorption coefficient for water.
+We shall also assume that the dose point is soft tissue and it can reasonably be simulated by water, and we use the mass-energy absorption coefficient for water.

 See also: Gamma Ray Attenuation